saulpierotti/markdown_notebook/archive/bioinformatics_unibo/ECB/comp_bio.md

     * $\Lambda=\begin{pmatrix}\lambda_1&0\\0&\lambda_2\end{pmatrix}$
     * If I rank the eigenvalues from highest to lowest, I can choose to use only a subset of dimensions that maximizes the variation
 * PCA can discriminate only linear dependencies (!) by rotating the frame of reference so to align it with the variation
+* If a variable has a relatively high covariance, it will dominate the principal components
+* It makes sense to compare variances only if they are in the same unit of measure
+* I can standardize the variables so to have unit variance and 0 mean to avoid this problems
 * Instead of a covariance matrix, I can do PCA with a correlation matrix
+* The correlation of a variable on each of the eigenvectors is called loading
+* To choose the number of principal components, a common rule is to exclude the dimension with $\lambda < 1$